Wednesday, 17 September, 2025

 - Often used for pre-surgery evaluation or suspected endocarditis.

-- Especially useful when surface echoes aren’t clear enough.
+Especially useful when surface echoes aren’t clear enough.
+A heart TEE test may be ordered before surgery or to confirm endocarditis.

 4. Magnetic Resonance Imaging (MRI)